online-ml/river/README.md

 * scipy
 * pandas
 * scikit-learn
+* libNearestNeighbors

-* Due to a known issue with NumPy's install requirements, all of the dependencies should be manually installed.
+* Due to a known issue with NumPy's install requirements, all of the dependencies, except libNearestNeighbors, should be manually installed.
 Then the setup.py can be run to install the scikit-multiflow package.
+* The libNearestNeighbors is a C++ library, installed by the setup.py and used by some of scikit-multiflow's modules.

 ### Project leaders